 3.1.2 The major permanent sources of air pollutants are the vehicular emissions from traffic on major roads and the air pollutants emitted from the vicinity of the industrial stationary sources.
-There will be vehicular emissions from the roads surrounding the NDA, including the Kong Sham Western Highway, Yuen Long Highway and the proposed Tuen Mun Western Bypass, and all internal roads.
-There may be emissions from new ventilation shafts and station of the proposed railway.
+There will be vehicular emissions from the roads surrounding the HSK NDA, including the Kong Sham Western Highway, Yuen Long Highway and the proposed Tuen Mun Western Bypass, and all internal roads.
 Chimney emissions associated with nearby industrial premises are the stationary air pollutant sources.
 Odour from the proposed sewage pumping station, expansion of sewage treatment plant, refuse transfer station and refuse collection points as well as the drainage channels and nullahs are other potential sources of air pollution.
-Also, the potential air quality impacts associated with the proposed container back-up site, public transport interchanges and carport have to be addressed.
+Also, the potential air quality impacts associated with the proposed port back-up, storage and workshop sites, public transport interchanges and carport have to be addressed.